agsb/6502.MINT/arch/6502/Stacks.md

             LDY \idz; LDA (\ptrz), Y; STA \msb; INY; LDA (\ptrz), Y; STA \lsb; INY; STY \idz} .endmacro

+allow 128 words deep at any address of memory, uses 4 bytes at page zero, stack size at idz+1.
+_any operations with values at stack must do pushs and pulls_.
+_multitask or multiuser could change the reference at ptrz and could split or copy the stack_

 ## absolute address indexed by Y

       .macro push idz, ptr, lsb, msb